hashicorp/cap/oidc/examples/authcode_cli/README.md

 The example uses the `oidc` and `callback` packages to compose a solution.
-Among other things, it demonstrates how to configure and use an `oidc.AuthCodeProvider` to implement a solution.
+Among other things, it demonstrates how to configure and use an `oidc.Provider` to implement a solution.

 It combines `oidc.State`, `callback.SingleStateReader`, and
 the `callback.AuthCodeWithState()` function to compose a "one-time use" oidc